tlevine/www.thomaslevine.com/README.md

 The next row is always the `big-card` box.
 It is also the `header`

-The rest of the page is called `#main`.

 On blog posts, the `big-card` is followed by an `article`.
-After the article are two `little-cards`, with an empty space in the middle.
+After the article are two `little-card` boxes, with an empty space in the middle.
 One links to the previous post, and the other links to the next post.
+These two `little-card` boxes are the `#pagination`.

 On other pages, the `big-card` is followed by a bunch of `little-card` boxes that link to different places.
+These are the `#links`.

 ### Sections
 The main blog is at `/!/` and contains a box for each post.
 Special sections